Gmanicus/Gmanicus/README.md

 - Launched <a href="https://github.com/Gmanicus/WebstoreWatch">Webstore Watch</a>, a small utility that sends notifications to developers for new support requests on the Chrome Web Store
 - Maintaining <a href="https://github.com/Gmanicus/Youtube-Tabs">Youtube Tabs</a>, my Youtube subscription organization tool
 - Built <a href="https://github.com/Gmanicus/Dailies">Dailies</a>, a Discord developer streak tracker.
 It helps encourage consistent work on personal projects and also invites a lot of discussion regarding the things that people are working on

-<h2>📖 Recent Events</h2>

-- 🎆 I was hired for a software engineering position Q4 of 2022 in the eLearning industry!